FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback

 Finally, we comment on the dataset privacy considerations for the proposed benchmark.
 Our proposed dataset and other datasets considered in this work are licensed for academic/non-commercial research (Creative Commons Attribution-Non Commercial-Share Alike 4.0 International License).
 Our proposed dataset does not contain any personal information.

-\section{Description of metrics used for Feedback assessment}
+\subsection{Description of metrics used for Feedback assessment}

 We followed \cite{summaries-as-captions-preprint} to evaluate a given figure-caption pair from the perspective of a reader.
-Specifically, we used the following measures: \begin{itemize} \item \textbf{Helpfulness:} This is a subjective measure to evaluate whether a given caption is able to inform the reader about the information conveyed in the corresponding figure. \item \textbf{Takeaway:} This measure is used to assess a given caption based on whether it is able to convey a conclusive information about the given figure image. \item \textbf{Visual-descriptiveness (visual):} We define visual descriptiveness of a given caption as a measure of how much the given caption is grounded with respect to the figure.
+Specifically, we used the following measures:

+\begin{itemize} \item \textbf{Helpfulness:} This is a subjective measure to evaluate whether a given caption is able to inform the reader about the information conveyed in the corresponding figure. \item \textbf{Takeaway:} This measure is used to assess a given caption based on whether it is able to convey a conclusive information about the given figure image. \item \textbf{Visual-descriptiveness (visual):} We define visual descriptiveness of a given caption as a measure of how much the given caption is grounded with respect to the figure.
 For example, a caption that describes the visual elements of the figure like color and shape should be more informative to the readers. \item \textbf{Image-text (OCR):} We formulate OCR as a metric to evaluate if the given caption included textual elements of the figure like title, legends and labels when describing the figure. \end{itemize}

-\section{Experimental Setup}
+\subsection{Experimental Setup}

-\subsection{Datasets}
+\subsubsection{Datasets}

 For all our models, we use the same splits in our benchmark dataset; this portion contains 106,834 training pairs, 13,354 validation pairs, and 13,355 test pairs.
-The primary difference between our baseline and RLHF models are the augmented figure-captions that are used for training the latter (figure-images remain the same), testing figure-caption pairs remain the same for both.
+The primary difference between our baseline and RLHF models is the human-feedback augmented figure-captions that are used for training the latter (figure-images remain the same) and testing figure-caption pairs remain the same for both.